Kunmi01/Log-Stats/README.md

 ### `yarn build:prod`

 Bundles the app in production mode and creates the production build of the app in the `build` folder.

-### `yarn test`

-Runs all the tests for the app (using Jest & Enzyme) and outputs the results of the tests in the terminal.